naringles/nomflix/README.md

 # Nomflix

-Learning React and ES6 by building a Movie Discovery App.
+- Learning React and ES6 by building a Movie Discovery App.
-Copy fron Sandbox in my nomflix CodeSandbox.
+- Copy from nomflix Sandbox in my CodeSandbox.

 ## preview